IdentifiantMot de passe

 m_volumeItem->setSliceIndexX(m_sliceIndexX);

-To actually draw the slice specified above, the QCustom3DVolume::drawSlices property must be also set:
+To display the slice specified above, the QCustom3DVolume::drawSlices property must also be set:

 Sélectionnez